zhaaaa7/javascript/project/recipe/README.md

 ### likes
-1. isLiked() -- find the id in Liked list
+1. isLiked() -- if finding the id in Liked list, show different UI of heart
 ```javascript
 isLiked(id){
     return this.likes.findIndex(el=>el.id===id) !== -1;